MRWorkoholic15/MRWorkoholic15/README.md

-- 👋 Hi, I’m @MRWorkoholic15
+- 👋 Hi, I’m @MRdevgenius
 - 👀 I’m interested in AI / ML Development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on LLM
-- 📫 To reach me Contact Via
+- 📫 To reach, Contact me Via
-- 1. Instagram : mr.workoholic_15
+- 1. Instagram: mr.devgenius
   2. Email: work.ayush2k6@gmail.com

 <!---
-MRWorkoholic15/MRWorkoholic15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+MRdevgenius/MyIntro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->